logto-io/rfcs/draft/0004-user-sign-in-experience.md

 - `POST /api/experience/forgot-password`

-  The `forgot-password` API is used to initiate an account recovery process in Logto.
+  The forgot password API is used to initiate an account recovery process in Logto.
 The user must provide a valid `identifier` to start the account recovery process.

   - A `ForgotPassword` interaction event will be initiated for the interaction.
   - Only `email` and `phone` identifiers can be used to identify the user for the forgot password interaction in Logto.